Xrysnow/cocos2d-x-gfx/README.md

 # cocos2d-x-gfx

-This is a renderer for [cocos2d-x](https://github.com/cocos2d/cocos2d-x) ported from [cocos-engine](https://github.com/cocos/cocos-engine).

-Now it is based on [this branch of cocos-engine](https://github.com/cocos/cocos-engine/tree/v3.5.0) and works with [this branch of cocos2d-x](https://github.com/Xrysnow/cocos2d-x/tree/gfx).
+This is a renderer for [cocos2d-x](https://github.com/cocos2d/cocos2d-x) ported from [cocos4](https://github.com/cocos/cocos4).
+It works with [this branch of cocos2d-x](https://github.com/Xrysnow/cocos-x).

 ### Dependencies